BIGJRA/BIGJRA.github.io/rejuv.md

 have this weather always on for an entire 6v6 fight?
 Against all Flying Pokemon?
 On top of a field effect that already significantly strengthens Flying types via various ability and move buffs?
-What happens when this weather does *not* only remain on the field when a single Pokémon is out, when the player is faced with dealing with a nearly weakness-less team under all circumstances except bringing out one of four random Pokémon with Cloud Nine?
+What happens when this weather does *not* only remain on the field when a single Pokemon is out, when the player is faced with dealing with a nearly weakness-less team under all circumstances except bringing out one of four random Pokemon with Cloud Nine?
 The answers to all these questions, I believe are simple.
 That is, I, BIGJRA, writer of this gargantuan guide, have quite a tough time.
 And you might too!

 His first mon comes in, a Skarmory that will likely cripple your lead as it has Sturdy and an insane field boosted Sky Attack.
 It also has an Elemental Seed, guaranteeing Souta 8 turns of free tailwind.
-Even if you change the field to mountain / volcanic top, 4 of his Pokémon have Heavenly Wing to bring it right back.
+Even if you change the field to mountain / volcanic top, 4 of his Pokemon have Heavenly Wing to bring it right back.
 In fact, all six of his team members sport at least one of Heavenly Wing/Hurricane/Sky Attack, sure to deal heavy damage and tons of OHKOs via an offensive type fielding no